Kartz4code/pNMPC_CODEGEN/README.md

 - The syntax corresponds to MATLAB interface codes for the toolbox.
 Run the file to generate the S-function block in the `Crane.slx` Simulink file.
 - Place the generated S-function block at appropriate place and connect the links.
 - General Tip: To generate the S-function, call `generateSFUNC(<Name of your Simulink file>)`.
 This is shown in the last line of `Main.m` file.

+## Caveat
+As every software is not infallible to error, so is mine too.
+Kindly, feel free to try it and in case if you encounter any bugs, issues or errors let me know :).
+Your feedback would constanly motivate me to make this software a better one.